luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 - Min distance with extended disparity (800P): ~ 35cm
 - Min distance with extended disparity (400P): ~ 19.6cm

-On the other hand, maximal perceiving distance is limited by how far away the object detector can detect objects.
-See the `Stereo Depth documentation <https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#maximum-depths-visible-by-depthai>`__ for more information.

 Maximal perceiving distance for OAK-D: 38.4 meters

+For more information about the maximum distance see the Stereo Depth documentation.

 Getting started
 ***************